 I’ve been hypothesizing for years that there’s something about trees and nature that spirits gravitate toward, that perhaps this is the reason nature seems so alive (and it is alive, of course) and brings so much comfort and solace.

-I ran to the office and blurted out, “Is this land haunted?
+I ran to the office.
+“Is this land haunted?
 Did someone die here?”

 The woman behind the counter replied, “Oh, didn’t you know?
 Yes, of course.
 This is the sight of what’s considered the first 911 call.
-A train crossing the river behind the storage units back in 1878, derailed and three passenger cars fell into the icy river… 13 people died, 33 were injured.
+A train crossing the river behind the storage units back in 1878, derailed and three passenger cars fell into the icy water.
+Thirteen people died, 33 were injured.
 The bodies were all brought to lay in wait for the coroner and medical workers where the storage units are today.
 Lots of tenants talk about having ghost experiences.
-I get spooked when I’m closing up, I’ve seen shadows following me as I lock up.”~
+I get spooked when I’m closing.
+I’ve seen shadows following me as I lock up.”~